Scrape painting is a fun process art activity for kids. This fun technique moves paint with a card to create colorful rainbows.

-We’ve experimented with scraper painting a few times over the years, using handmade cardboard scrapers, old credit cards (actually just the fake ones you get in the mail sometimes and store loyalty cards), and combs and kitchen tools.
+We’ve experimented with scrape painting over the years, using handmade cardboard scrapers, old credit cards, combs and kitchen tools.

 It’s always a fun process!

-Kids either tend to make abstract art with the scraper technique or something realistic.
+Kids either tend to make abstract art with the scrape painting technique or something realistic.

 This time we made rainbows.

-Here’s a video showing Scraper Art in action!
+Here’s a video showing scrape painting in action!
 And don’t forget to scroll down to get more detailed step-by-step instructions.

 **Note about scraper art tools: You can also use old gift cards, store loyalty cards, combs, kitchen tools, spatulas, index cards, and commercially available scraper tools.

-First, if you don’t already have some scraper art tools, you’ll want to make some out of cardboard.
+First, if you don’t have scrape painting tools, you’ll want to make some out of cardboard.
 Cereal box cardboard works fine, although we used something a tad thicker in these pictures.

-Cut the cardboard into rectangular pieces small enough to hold easily in the hand.
+Cut the cardboard into rectangular pieces small enough for your child to easily hold in one hand.
 Keep some with flat edges and add notches along others, so you’ll be able to scrape through the paint in a variety of ways.